-They call it the Seven Minutes of Terror.
-Scientists and engineers will be on the edge of their seats as NASA’s Mars 2020 spacecraft screams into the Martian atmosphere, clawing its way down to safe landing speed with aerobraking, rockets, and parachutes.
-If anything goes wrong, years of work and a seven-month voyage end in a smoking hole on a dusty red plain 100 million km from Earth… Jump on the journey to Mars to see how our expertise is crucial to make such a mission possible.
+They called it the Seven Minutes of Terror.
+Scientists and engineers were on the edge of their seats as NASA’s Mars 2020 spacecraft screamed into the Martian atmosphere with aerobraking, rockets, and parachutes.
+If anything were to go wrong, years of work and a seven-month voyage would end in a smoking hole on a dusty red plain 100 million km from Earth… Jump on the journey to Mars to see how our expertise is crucial to make such a mission possible.

 If you’re going to spend $2.4 billion sending a lander to Mars, you want something to show for it other than the thrill of the ride.
-Mars 2020, and its 900kg robotic rover, will look for proof that life once thrived on the Red Planet.
+Mars 2020, and its 900 kg robotic rover, was to look for proof that life once thrived on the Red Planet.
 This means doing experiments and sending the data safely back to Earth.
 If the data is lost or corrupted, the whole mission is in vain.
 That’s the hard part.

-Mars 2020 will experience its Seven Minutes of Terror in February 2021.
-If successful, it will be NASA’s fifth Martian landing in 20 years.
+Mars 2020 was to experience its Seven Minutes of Terror in February 2021.
+It would be NASA’s fifth Martian landing in 20 years.
 It’s hard to exaggerate how dramatically these missions have improved our understanding of the Red Planet.
-While much attention is on the excitement of the voyages themselves, one of the most extreme challenges is securing the data that makes them worthwhile.
+And while much attention is on the excitement of the voyages themselves, one of the most extreme challenges is securing the data that makes them worthwhile.